Thiago-RM/Studies/Languages/TypeScript/1-Initializing_TypeScript_Udemy/2-Chapter02_Types/ChapterTwo.md

 // then the "Azul" will receive 101,but "Grey" will
 // continue to receive 0
 ~~~
 Each enum value can be determined by the programmer

+## Class 23 -  Functions like a type

+We are dealing here with a function that receives a certain signature